 4. Young people get a raw deal from politics precisely because they don’t vote

 Russell Brand has been commended by many for connecting with young people who get a raw deal from the political establishment.
 And I would agree, today’s young people do seem to have a hard time of it compared to older relatives.
 There is no longer any such thing as a job for life, a university education incurs massive debts, and for most young people buying a home is a pipe dream.

 You can be sure, however, that the government and the opposition will court the so-called grey vote far more assiduously than young people as we approach the 2015 General Election.
 And the rational for doing so is simple: older people are far more likely to turn out to vote than younger people.
 Getting young people engaged in politics and voting would do far more to change this than encouraging them to become even more apathetic than they already are.

 5. If you don’t believe in voting, what do you believe in?

 While it may be enough on the celebrity circuit to rally against ‘the regime’ and lazily call for ‘revolution’, if you appear on programmes like Newsnight and in the pages of the Guardian you should expect to have to expand on what it is that you want.

 Brand puts his faith in ‘Men and women strong enough to defy the system and live according to higher laws.’
 But what ‘higher laws’? and who makes such ‘laws’?
 When he calls for ‘socialist equality’ what does he mean?
 Absolute equality secured by extreme force, or a reduction in inequality?
 If it’s the latter, then that is a view I share, which is why I will vote for a candidate at the next election who proposes that.
 If it’s the former, North Korea is supposed to be very nice at this time of year.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.